writer

 Since 2020, I have been exploring how Whiteness warps and twists White folks.
 My blog, "holy discomfort: Love letters from a reluctant Christian" (holydiscomfort.com), focuses on topics at the intersection of personal faith, social justice, and anti-racism.

-"What Changes, What Remains the Same," an essay of mine that placed 2nd in the Winston-Salem Writers Flying South 2024 contest, is nominated for a 2025 Pushcart Prize.
+"What Changes, What Remains the Same," an essay of mine that placed 2nd in the Winston-Salem Writers Flying South 2024 contest, was nominated for a Pushcart Prize.
 Another, "Coyote at the Crossroads," was published in 2018 by Paloma Press in a collection entitled Humanity.

 Currently I am working on a memoir about an act of White vigilante violence that targeted my family and friends in North Carolina in the late 1960s.